annamiriams/fresh-futures/setupWINDOWS.md

  3.5 USE_GEOS=1 USE_PROJ=1 USE_STATS=1
 (1 row)

+### To test postgis version without enabling the extension above, use this:
+psql
+SELECT * FROM pg_available_extensions WHERE name = 'postgis';

 # Step 3: Set Up Django Environment
 cmd
 ## Navigate to your project directory
 cd fresh-futures

+# no need to checkout branch because this is now merged with the main branch
 ## Switch to the location integration branch
 git checkout casey/location-integration
 git pull origin casey/location-integration